-Best Ways to Use Chase Ultimate Rewards
+Best Ways to Use Chase Points

 While there is no “right way” to pursue or redeem credit card rewards, some options are certainly a lot more lucrative than others.
 To highlight some of those options, I’ve included a short list of example scenarios below.
 All of these travel experiences can be booked through Chase Ultimate Rewards!

-Best Redemption #1: Transferring points to Southwest Airlines
+#1) Transferring Points to Southwest Airlines

 If you live near a Southwest hub, Southwest Airlines will almost always offer the best deal you can find on domestic travel and fares to the Caribbean.
 Because their rewards program is fare-based, you can shop around for deals and book your flight when the price is as low as it will go.

 With just two signup bonuses on the Chase Sapphire Preferred card (one for each spouse or partner), you can normally book up to four round-trip flights to tropical destinations like Aruba, Jamaica, Costa Rica, Belize, Nassau, Punta Cana, and Cancun.

 I have personally used Southwest Airlines to fly my entire family to Jamaica for spring break twice, and travel to places like Denver, Los Angeles, Raleigh, Cancun, Puerto Rico, and New York City.
 And if you have the Southwest Companion Pass, your points can go even further.

-Best Redemption #2: Transferring to Hyatt
+#4: Transferring Chase Points to Hyatt

-Worst Ways to Use Chase Ultimate Rewards
+Worst Ways to Use Chase Rewards

 While there really is no “wrong way” to use credit card rewards, some of the ways you can redeem your points aren’t very lucrative.
 It doesn’t mean you should never choose one of these options, but it means you should think long and hard before you do.
 Here are a few of the worst ways to redeem your Chase Ultimate Rewards points:

 Over the years, we have racked up and spent hundreds of thousands of Chase Ultimate Rewards points.
 While some of these points weren’t all that exciting to redeem, others turned out to be some of our favorite point redemptions of all time!
-Here are some of the best ways we have redeemed our Chase Ultimate Rewards Points over the years:
+Here are some of the best ways we have redeemed our Chase Ultimate Rewards points over the years:

 Over the years, my husband and I have had the Southwest Companion Pass multiple times.
-Our favorite Southwest trips by far have been when we flew to Denver to see a concert, the time we flew to Mexico to spend a week with friends in Playa del Carmen, and of course all of the trips we have taken with our kids.
+(Unfortunately, it’s a lot harder to get than it once was.)
+Some of our favorite Southwest trips include flying to Denver to see a concert, the time we flew to Mexico to spend a week with friends in Playa del Carmen, and – of course – all of the trips we have taken with our kids.